beyond-btc/documentation/docs/why-beyond.md

 > - any other relevant numbers that support our product and rationale
 > - MAYBE, IF NOT ENOUGH BULLET POINTS: hint at "Beyond's edge" with unique Beyond stuff, like our `V2`? integrations in the pipeline? partnerships?
 NOTE: since our "edge" is going to be mostly technical though (multiple Bitcoin standards, better security, better UX, Aave integration for active locking of assets with passive yield...), I would not expand on it here, but rather in the "Protocol > Overview" article.

-Within this context, Beyond's mission is clear: to establish Bitcoin as the most reliable and secure gateway to decentralized finance (DeFi) [at a global scale](https://defillama.com/chains).
+Within this context, Beyond's mission is clear: to establish Bitcoin as the most reliable and secure gateway to Decentralized Finance (DeFi) [at a global scale](https://defillama.com/chains).
 The beginning of 2024 marked a significant milestone with the introduction of [Bitcoin ETF listings](https://justetf.com/en/how-to/invest-in-bitcoin.html) and a surge in institutional interest, highlighting Bitcoin's unmatched potential to foster a decentralized, interoperable, and compliant financial ecosystem.

 This evolution from a digital store of value to a holistic on-chain economy deeply excites our team and community, as we build a future where financial innovation, inclusivity, decentralization, and security go hand in hand.